OGSM – in detail

 How will you do that?

-For example: reducing my taxes (what)
+For example: reducing my taxes ("What")

-BY working with a reputable tax advisor (how)
+BY working with a reputable tax advisor ("How")

 to become better informed about tax laws and the possibilities they offer.

-The ‘What’ element is not the problem.
+The "What" element is not the problem.

-It is the ‘How’ that’s usually missing, which explains
+It is the "How" that’s usually missing, which explains

-why many strategies does not get implemented.
+why many strategies do not get implemented.

 A great example was set by John F. Kennedy.